This post is presented in partnership with Bemac Collision Group.

 - Fluids: Make sure you have extra oil, coolant and windshield washer fluid.

 - An emergency kit: Expect the best but prepare for the worst.
-Make sure your emergency car kit is well stocked with everything you need to handle all kinds of situations, including a shovel, booster cables, a flashlight (with batteries), a first-aid kit, a blanket and tire-repair supplies.
+Make sure your emergency car kit is well stocked with everything you need to handle all kinds of situations, including a shovel, sand for traction on ice, booster cables, a flashlight (with batteries), a first-aid kit, a blanket and tire-repair supplies.

 - Necessities: Have some water and non-perishable snacks in the car in case of an emergency.